 DID Direct inward dial.
-Calls in which the gateway uses the number that you initially dialed (DNIS) to make the call, as opposed to prompting you to dial additional digits.
+Calls in which the gateway uses the number that you initially dialed (DNIS) to make the call instead of prompting you to dial additional digits.

 DNIS Dialed number information service.

 DSP Digital signaling processor.

 DTMF Dual tone multi-frequency.
 Use of two simultaneous voice-band tones for dialing (such as touch tone).